The Magic Roundabout (film): Doogal (United States)

-According to William H. Macy, Harvey Weinstein saw the film and decided to do an American version.
-On 24 February 2006, the film was released in the United States as Doogal and was produced by The Weinstein Company.
-In the US version, where audiences are not as familiar with the series, the majority of the British cast's voice work was dubbed by American celebrities such as Chevy Chase (Train), Jimmy Fallon (Dylan), Whoopi Goldberg (Ermintrude), William H. Macy (Brian), and Jon Stewart (Zeebad).
-Child actor Daniel Tay plays the titular character in the United States dub.
+As reported by William H. Macy, Harvey Weinstein saw The Magic Roundabout and decided to produce an American localized version.
+On 24 February 2006, the film was released in the United States as Doogal and was distributed by the Weinstein Company.
+The majority of the British cast's voice work was dubbed by American celebrities such as Chevy Chase (Train), Jimmy Fallon (Dylan), Whoopi Goldberg (Ermintrude), Bill Hader (Soldier Sam), Macy (Brian), and Jon Stewart (Zeebad).
+Child actor Daniel Tay (American Splendor) plays the titular character in the United States dub.
+The U.S. screenplay adaptation was handled by Butch Hartman; the original script was heavily revised via the addition of numerous references to popular culture.
+Hartman would later reveal in 2017 during the Weinstein scandal that most of his input was rewritten and rerecorded, and said of his writing in the final film that he "had maybe 3% to do with".

-Only two original voices remained, those of Kylie Minogue and Ian McKellen; Minogue, however, re-voiced her own lines with an American accent.
-The United States version also adds Kevin Smith (Moose) and Judi Dench (narrator).
+Only two original voices remained, those of Kylie Minogue and Ian McKellen.
+Minogue, however, re-voiced her own lines with an American accent.
+The United States version also features Kevin Smith as the voice of Moose, who was originally a non-speaking character, and adds narration by Judi Dench.

 Reception

-Unlike its U.K. dub version, the film received overwhelmingly negative reviews from film critics and audiences.
-On Rotten Tomatoes, it received an aggregate score of 8% based on 49 reviews (4 "fresh" and 45 "rotten").
+The US version of the film was not screened for critics, and was panned by those who saw it.
+On Rotten Tomatoes, it received an aggregate score of 9% based on 47 reviews.
 The consensus reads: "Overloaded with pop culture references, but lacking in compelling characters and plot, Doogal is too simple-minded even for the kiddies".
-It has a score of 23 out of 100 ("generally unfavorable") on Metacritic, and an F rating from Entertainment Weekly writing that "very young children should be angry... where is it written that 4-year-olds don't deserve a good story, decent characters, and a modicum of coherence?".
-It was placed number five on Ebert & Roeper's Worst of 2006.
-Screen Rant ranked it number 1 on its list of the twelve worst animated movies ever made.
+Metacritic gave the film an average score of 23 out of 100, based on 14 critics, indicating "generally unfavorable reviews".
+Screen Rant ranked it number 1 on its list of the twelve Worst animated movies ever made.

-Randy Miller of DVD Talk says that: "Doogal is, after all, one of the worst excuses for a children's film during this or any year ...
-Filled to the brim with pop culture references and other such gags that'll be even less funny a few years from now, it's like Shrek without the occasional bit of charm and surprise".

-Michael Phillips of the Chicago Tribune described the film as "Eighty-five minutes you'll never get back." and also put it on his Worst of 2006 list.
-Frank Scheck of The Hollywood Reporter wrote, "The key frame animation, based on three-dimensional models, is rudimentary, with none of the characters proving visually arresting."
-Ned Martel of The New York Times wrote, "In Doogal setting the world right again involves a badly paced quest for three diamonds, assorted jokes that don't land, and a daringly incoherent climactic confrontation."